MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab6_Create_flow.md

 - **Lab 2 – Create a data model**
 - **Lab 5 – Build a model-driven app**

+The estimated time to complete this exercise is 20 to 30 minutes.

 ## Exercise 1: Create Session Registration notification flow

 In this first exercise, you are going to be building a flow that will run automatically when a new Session Registration is created.
 It will get the details of the session, event, and contact who registered and send an email to this with their registration details.